-Whether you want a VPN for torrenting, accessing content such as Netflix, Amazon Prime Video and Hulu, or protecting your privacy from snooping internet provider, we’ve rounded up 5 of the best.
+Whether you want a VPN for torrenting, accessing streaming content such as Netflix, Amazon Prime Video and Hulu, or protecting your privacy from snooping Canadian internet providers, we’ve rounded up 5 of the best.

-We’ll also cover some VPNs to avoid and explain why.
+We’ll also cover some Virtual Private Networks to avoid and explain why.

 We’ll tell you how and why we chose the best VPNs for Canada below, but if you don’t want to read on, here are our top picks:

-These are the 5 best VPNs for Canada:
+These are the 5 best VPN service providers for Canada:

-- Surfshark Easy-to-use apps, fast speeds, and unblocks Netflix.
+- Easy-to-use apps, fast speeds, and unblocks Netflix.

-- CyberGhost Unblocks major streaming sites while offering great security and fast servers.
+- CyberGhost Unblocks major streaming services while offering great security and fast servers.

 - PrivateVPN Fast speeds and can unblock pretty much anything, including US Netflix and Canadian Netflix from abroad.